fpdf-easytable/simple_unit_test/README.md

     // Instantiate a new Test object
     $Test=new Test('HelloWorld',array(
 									'constructor_params'=>array(),
 									'autoload'=>'autoloader',
 								)
     );

     //Test
     $Test->test('sayhi', array(
 	   						     'Test1'=>array(array(), 'Hello World!'),
    	   						  'Test2'=>array(array('dfdf'), 'Hello World!'),
-    ));
+								    )
+    );

     // Get and Print results
     echo $Test->print_results();

     ?>

-#Features
+# Features

-No need to extend any class, just: define your autoloader function, create a Test object with the relevant parameters
+- No need to extend any class
+- Dummy objects (test doubles)
-For any method of your class, set the test data to be used for testing define the assertion function to be used otherwise simple comparison is used run the test!
+- Set custom definition of assertion function to be used for the test;

-Ability to test private or public methods
+- Ability to test private or public methods

-Ability to define dummies object with custom return values
+# Documentation

+	new Test('ClassName',
+				array(
+						'constructor_params'=>array,
+						'autoload'=>string,
+						'prepend'=>false,
+						'dummies'=>array
+			)
+	)

+	'ClassName': string, it shuld set as it needs to be called (including namespace path if needed) 'construnctor_params': [array/mix] of the parameters use to instantiate the object if not arguments then empty array can be passed if just one argument is needed, the this can be passed instead of array 'autoload': [string] callable function to be used to load your classes needed 'prepend': [bool] parameter pass to spl_autoload_register
+	'dummies': [array] define which classes and method will be alterated.
+	            It is an key/values array where the keys are the name of the clases(full qualified names) and values are array of the methods of the class and values are the desired result for that method

+	test(
+		'get_data', [string]
+		$test_data : [array]
+		'assertion' : [string]
+		);